 Where do I return my keys?

-Schedule a check-out meeting with an RA when you complete your move out.
-You must return your key to an RA before you leave.
+Schedule a check-out meeting with an RA for when you complete your move out.
+If you have a physical key, you must return it to an RA before you leave.

 What if there's damage to my housing?